This is the first article of the blog post I am writing from my new life.

 One thing is for sure… you need time to adapt to a new place – time to get familiar with the city, the lab, and perhaps even the research topic!
 So, be sure to account for that and don’t get frustrated when you’re not as productive as you used to be.
 You’ll get there ;)

 And I am telling you this, because, during this period of adaptation, it can be difficult to focus and write.
-For specific tips to focus and write, even when there is a lot going on in your life, have a look at the Starter kit for mindful scientific writing!
+For specific tips to focus and write, even when there is a lot going on in your life, have a look at The Thriving Scientist!

 3. My top tips when you are moving to another country as a scientist